vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 ![image](/assets/2024-04-16/020.png)

 The following is the basic LUA for the call.
 As you can see, the XQL has a dynamic component that is filled with a placeholder.
-The XQL returns one table that can be easily processed.
+The XQL returns one table, which can be easily processed.

 {% highlight lua %}
 local con = connections.getfromid('As4kF5peAjw+3MIuEQf3Fc1kEeY=')